 An acrylic grinder is fashioned from a material that is more rugged than its plastic counterparts but typically more affordable than your average metal herb grinder.
 As with plastic grinders, acrylic grinders are relatively easy to clean and maintain.
 An acrylic grinder can be the perfect compact, portable weed grinder as long as it’s outfitted with the safeguard of a magnetic closure.

 While we’ve covered the primary factors to consider when purchasing your weed grinder, a bevy of other features should be contemplated when looking for the perfect herb grinder.
-A magnetic grinder can be particularly useful for weed connoisseurs who savor a fresh cut directly prior to packing a bowl or rolling a joint.
+A magnetic grinder can be particularly useful for those consumers who choose to grind a bunch of weed at once but not smoke it all in one sitting.
 The magnetic closure ensures that the weed grinder remains locked tight so the user doesn’t have to worry about spillage while in transit.

-Some medical marijuana users find benefit in a hand grinder with a rotary crank as opposed to the circular hand grinder models that require twisting of the lid.
-Users with muscular dystrophy, dystonia, multiple sclerosis, or arthritic conditions may prefer crank operated grinders or even hand grinders with specially textured grips and ergonomic design.
+Some medical marijuana consumers prefer a hand grinder with a rotary crank as opposed to the circular hand grinder models that require twisting of the lid.
+Consumers with muscular dystrophy, dystonia, multiple sclerosis, or arthritic conditions may prefer crank operated grinders or even hand grinders with specially textured grips and ergonomic design.
 If a manual hand grinder is too physically taxing, you can browse through a plethora of electric herb grinder models on the market.
-An electric herb grinder may be more costly than the more common hand-operated varieties but can be a major relief for those with conditions that render the manual twisting motion challenging.
+An electric herb grinder may be more costly than the more common hand-operated varieties but can provide major relief for those with conditions that render the manual twisting motion challenging.

-Some herb grinders feature built-in windows which can be useful for keeping up to date on the status of your grind.
-If you often find yourself impatiently popping open the grinder before the flower is fully ground or perhaps grind your herb to a finer consistency than you like, a grinder with a view window can save a lot of hassle.
+Some herb grinders feature built-in windows that are useful for keeping track of how much ground flower has made it into the chamber as you grind.
+If you often find yourself impatiently popping open the grinder before the flower is fully ground or perhaps grind your herb to a finer consistency than you like, a grinder with a view window can save you a lot of hassle.

 If you’re someone who values style as much as substance, you may be interested in novelty grinders.
 For example, a company recently manufactured a Pokeball grinder obviously inspired by last year’s fervor over Pokemon GO.
 But the Pokeball grinder is really just the tip of the iceberg.
 You can easily find novelty hand grinders shaped like grenades, the bullet-packed cylinder of a gun (Wiz Khalifa has been known to favor the bullet grinder), hamburgers, skulls, poker chips, the Death Star… you name it.

 This one seems like a no-brainer but we’d be remiss to ignore it: the size of your herb grinder really does matter.
-This plays in to matters of comfort as well as your plans of operation.
+This plays into grip comfort as well as your plans of operation.
 If you’re just grinding for yourself, you can get away with using a smaller, more compact hand grinder.
-But if you’re bringing your grinder to a party or are more of a social smoker, it may be in your best interest to get a larger weed grinder.
+But if you’re bringing your grinder to a party or are more of a social smoker, it may be in your best interest to get a large weed grinder.
 Larger grinders can also be easier on medical marijuana patients suffering from painful ailments like arthritis that can make the manual use of grinders a chore.